Christopher Hotel: History

 In 1993, the mayor of Port-au-Prince, Evans Paul, escaped an assassination attempt at the hotel.

-In 1999, the Haitian Civic Political Front was formed and held its first congress at the hotel.
+In 1999, the Haitian Civic Political Front was formed, and its first congress was held at the hotel.

 In 2005, a Filipino UN peacekeeper was shot by a sniper at the hotel.

 The hotel housed the headquarters for the United Nations Stabilization Mission in Haiti since 2004.
 According to a 2008 statement from the UN's Department of Peacekeeping Operations, the "decision to select the Hotel Christopher was based on a locally completed analytical process which determined that this facility was one of the few premises in Port au Prince which would meet the Mission's requirements with regards to space, water and power.
 It is also in a neighbourhood that was judged in 2004 to be among the safest in Port au Prince."
 The statement also indicated that the UN was paying a monthly rent of US$94,000 to a private individual, Dr. Gerard Desir.